kenflab/LLM-scCurator/docs/getting-started.md

 ## Docker (official environment)
 If you prefer a fully contained environment (Python + R + Jupyter), we provide an official Docker image.
+Optionally includes Ollama for local LLM annotation (no cloud API key required).

 - #### Option A: Prebuilt image (recommended)
   Use the published image from GitHub Container Registry (GHCR).